Mother’s kidney donation provided son a second chance at life | Case study

 After surgery, the graft Doppler scan was done which revealed an increase in the velocity of the blood flow at anastomotic site but surprisingly the velocity of the blood flow distal to the anastomosis and inside the graft parenchyma was normal which suggests this might not be a complication case of transplant renal artery stenosis (TRAS).

-Post surgery the urine output was constantly evaluated which demonstrated a good progress.
-Additionally, the creatinine levels are also checked which although was high in the early days (suggestive of bad kidney functioning), gradually decreased to 1.5 mg/dl on the 6th day post transplantation.
+Post surgery the urine output was constantly evaluated which demonstrated good progress.
+Additionally, the creatinine levels are also checked which, although was high in the early days (suggestive of bad kidney functioning), gradually decreased to 1.5 mg/dl on the 6th day post transplantation.
 Similarly, the levels of immunosuppressive agents were monitored and gradually tapered off according to the necessity.

-On 7th day the creatinine levels were noted to be stabilised.
-Complete urine examination did not reveal any proteinuria (loss of protein through urine), but the presence of microscopic haematuria (blood in urine) was recorded which was steadily improving as compared to the previous urine examination results.
+On 7th day, the creatinine levels were noted to be stabilised.
+Complete urine examination did not reveal any proteinuria (loss of protein through urine), but the presence of microscopic haematuria (blood in urine) was recorded, which was steadily improving as compared to the previous urine examination results.
 The graft Doppler test which was done at discharge did not reveal neither perinephric fluid collection nor obstructive features nor ineffective changes.

 The intensity and rarity of renal artery thrombosis